BBVA/apicheck/docs/source/home/project_overview.rst

 The ``APICheck`` toolset is useful for the above three user profiles.

-What exactly is the toolset made from?
+What exactly is the toolset made of?
 --------------------------------------

 ``APICheck`` is comprised of two types of components: